 Profiles in research: Bonnie Ky, M.D., M.S.C.E.

-The goals of her research program are to have a deeper understanding of which individual cancer patients are at increased risk for cardiotoxicity, why they’re at risk, and how to prevent damage while using advanced imaging, biomarker tools and additional deep phenotyping measures.
+The goals are to have a deep understanding from using advanced imaging, biomarker tools and phenotyping which individual cancer patients are at high risk for cardiotoxicity, why they’re at risk and how to prevent the damage while delivering cancer treatment.

-“Through the American Heart Association (AHA) Institute for Precision Cardiovascular Medicine, I’ve been very fortunate to obtain funding for a project focusing specifically on using imaging to identify new patterns of cardiotoxicity in breast cancer patients,” said Dr. Ky, Associate Professor of Medicine and Epidemiology at Penn Medicine.
+“Through the American Heart Association (AHA) Institute for Precision Cardiovascular Medicine, I’ve been fortunate to obtain funding for a project focusing specifically on using imaging to identify new patterns of cardiotoxicity in breast cancer patients,” said Dr. Ky, associate professor of Medicine and Epidemiology at Penn Medicine.

-“The agents that these patients are being treated with help eradicate the cancer and help patients live longer.
-But they carry a notable risk of cardiotoxicity, including heart failure, in a growing cancer population,” she said.
+“These agents help breast cancer patients live longer.
+But they carry a notable risk of cardiotoxicity, including heart failure, in a growing cancer population of more than 15 million individuals worldwide,” she said .

-Using the American Heart Association’s Precision Medicine Platform, Dr. Ky and colleagues are analyzing the echocardiograms with machine learning strategies, which means they’re harnessing technology and algorithms to detect new imaging patterns that might suggest cardiovascular damage or indicate recovery in heart function.
-Machine learning technology can do this type of work much faster and with much larger datasets than can humans who are able to accomplish by comparing images one by one.
+Using the American Heart Association’s Precision Medicine Platform, Dr. Ky and colleagues are analyzing the echocardiograms with machine learning strategies, which means they’re harnessing technology and algorithms to detect patterns in imaging that might suggest cardiovascular damage or recovery in heart function.
+Computer learning technology can accelerate this type of research wit large and diverse datasets.

 “It all comes down to the patient.
 Cardio-oncology is about advancing our understanding of cardiovascular disease to help patients get through their cancer treatment safely and help them live longer, high-quality lives,” Dr. Ky said.